RADIATE LOVE WITH A TOUCH OF INTENTIONAL KINDNESS

-So imagine my surprise when the search landed at a clinic that was located in the neighboring town of my new friend, Pamela Piquette.
-I had long admired her for following the Lord with the creation of Chronic Joy Ministry, which itself radiates love through acts of intentional kindness.
-Joining in with their new Prayer Pond that summer has been such a blessing to me.
+So imagine my surprise when the search landed me at a clinic that was located in the neighboring town of my new friend, Pamela Piquette.
+I had long admired her for following the Lord with the creation of Chronic Joy Ministry which itself radiates love through acts of intentional kindness.
+Joining in with their new Prayer Pond that summer had been such a blessing to me.
 We had talked and prayed together over the phone for the hurting hearts of so many with chronic illness.

 WE RADIATE GOD’S LOVE WHEN WE PRACTICE KINDNESS

-What I didn’t realize was that God was going to bless my own hurting chronically-ill body through a sweet gift of kindness.
-When Pamela invited me to stop at her house after my visit with the new rheumatologist, I thought I was handling the change well, and that I had acquiesced myself to the fact that my previous doctor was just another moment in my past.
+What I didn’t realize was that God was going to bless my own hurting, chronically-ill body through a sweet gift of kindness.
+When Pamela invited me to stop at her house after my visit with the new rheumatologist, I thought I was handling the change well, and that I had acquiesced to the fact that my previous doctor was just another moment in my past.

 In Your house, they eat and are full at Your table.
 They drink from the river of Your overflowing kindness.
-Psalm 36:8 The Voice
+(Psalm 36:8 The Voice)

 She gave me drink from the river of God’s overflowing kindness when she cared about the ways I had been treated previously.
 When she encouraged me to know that my treatments were valuable and known by God and by her as well, she allowed me to feast at the table of the Lord.
 Her giving of kindness opened the way for me to open my heart to receive the kindness of God.
 Pamela radiated God’s love through her intentional kindness.

 Would she really want to meet me?